agapas/3d-print-toolbox-modified/README.md

 ### Added Features

 * added [make-solid](https://github.com/agapas/make-solid)
-* more visible 'Check All' button (Checks area)
+* more visible 'Check All' button (Checks part)
-* completely changed 'Clean Up' area to have more influence on the clean up process
+* completely changed 'Clean Up' part to have more influence on the clean up process
-* added 'Copy to Clipboard' of the volume in Output area
+* added 'Copy to Clipboard' of the Volume and Area in Report's Output
-* moved Report's Output before Export Path area
+* moved Report's Output into Statistics

 ### Plans to add:

+* redesign addon's panel (add panel for each part separately instead of 1 common panel for all parts)
 * material cost calculations (work in progress)
-* dropdown with options: 'Selected only' and 'All' for Degenerate Dissolve (Clean up area)
+* dropdown with options: 'Selected only' and 'All' for Degenerate Dissolve (Clean up part)
 * export selected objects to multiple STL
 * add more description into Readme for added features